Titans East: Titans East Special

-However, during an early training mission they were attacked and seriously injured or killed by an unknown assailant.
-In Titans (vol. 2) #1, it was revealed that all but Power Boy survived.
-Anima, Son of Vulcan, and Lagoon Boy are comatose; Little Barda is in critical condition; Cyborg is unconscious, but in stable condition; and Hawk and Dove are in stable condition.
-The source of the attack is believed to be the demon Trigon, a former Titans foe.
-Cyborg later wakes up, but, waiting for new replacement limbs, is left strapped to a hoverchair.
-In such diminished form, he disbands the Titans East to join the new Titans group upon discovering that Trigon's offspring may be responsible for the events.
+During an early training mission, the Titans are attacked by an unknown assailant.
+Power Boy is killed, Anima, Son of Vulcan, and Lagoon Boy are rendered comatose, and Little Barda is left in critical condition.
+After recovering from the attack, Cyborg disbands Titans East to join the new Titans group upon discovering that Trigon's children may be responsible for the events.